10 Best Free Text Editors for macOS 10.14

 Compared to other text editing apps, this software is a newcomer.
 It is a lightweight text and script editor that, along with many other spectacular features, comes with a dark theme.
 If you do not like text editors like Vim and Emacs, Visual Studio Code is a perfect alternative.

-- It has a lot of plugins for enhancing its functionality
+- It has a lot of plugins for enhancing its functionality.

-- The software features integrated Git control, data integrity, and support for distributed and non-linear workflows
+- The software features integrated Git control, data integrity, and support for distributed and non-linear workflows.

-- Its autocomplete, as well as code check offerings, aren’t as robust as those of WebStorm
+- Its autocomplete, as well as code check offerings, aren’t as robust as those of WebStorm.

-- Visual Studio Code has a terrible auto import
+- Visual Studio Code has a terrible auto import.

-Developed by IDM Computer Solutions, UltraEdit is a great program which works with remote files perfectly.
+Developed by IDM Computer Solutions, UltraEdit is a great program that works with remote files perfectly.
 It isn’t only fast but also stable and easy to use.
 It handles big files efficiently of sizes over 1GB.
 UltraEdit comes with an array of features that help you in carrying out operations such as highlighting of syntax, sorting of file or data, editing of column or block, and so on.
 The software also supports SSH/telnet.

-- UltraEdit works very well with large files
+- UltraEdit works very well with large files.

-- It is easy to use and fast
+- It is easy to use and fast.

 Best Free All-in-One PDF Editor for macOS 10.14

-- PDFelement for Mac lets you insert, remove and update custom watermarks as well as backgrounds
+- PDFelement for Mac lets you insert, remove and update custom watermarks as well as backgrounds.

-- You can use the app for inserting, updating or removing headers as well as footers
+- You can use the app for inserting, updating, or removing headers as well as footers.

-- This software is an excellent annotator and document converter
+- This software is an excellent annotator and document converter.

-- It helps you insert as well as edit hyperlinks
+- It helps you insert as well as edit hyperlinks.

-- You can use PDFelement for Mac to create and edit fillable PDF forms
+- You can use PDFelement for Mac to create and edit fillable PDF forms.

-- It lets you fill PDF forms
+- It lets you fill in PDF forms.

-- How to Fix macOS 10.14 Keeps Logging You Out Issue
+- How to Fix macOS 10.14 Running Slow Issue